SignPath/website/docs/documentation/users.md

 <div class="panel info" markdown="1">
 <div class="panel-header">Alternatives to invitations</div>

-If you use single sign-on, users can be added directly via the SignPath API (prerelease) or via SCIM directory synchronization (beta).
+If you use single sign-on, users can be added directly via the SignPath API (prerelease) or via [SCIM directory synchronization](/documentation/directory-synchronization).
 (Enterprise subscriptions only.)
 </div>

 ### Invitations